 White Coat Syndrome, also known as White Coat Hypertension or the White Coat Effect, describes a patient experiencing high blood pressure and anxiety when in a clinical situation.
-It’s estimated that as many as 1 in 8 patients experience the symptoms of White Coat Syndrome.
+It’s estimated that as many as 1 in 8 patients experience the symptoms.

-As well as being potentially upsetting for patients, increased blood pressure as the result of White Coat Syndrome could mean procedures or treatments being postponed or cancelled where a higher blood pressure reading indicates a potential risk.
+As well as being potentially upsetting for patients, increased blood pressure as the result of the Syndrome could mean procedures or treatments being postponed or cancelled where a higher blood pressure reading indicates a potential risk.

 What is White Coat Syndrome?

 White Coat Syndrome describes a patient experiencing high blood pressure when in a clinical situation.

 At Practice Plus Group Hospitals, we do all we can to help alleviate the symptoms associated with anxiety within these clinical situations.
 This could include:

 - If a patient is known to be anxious around medical professionals, a member of staff within the hospital can help them become familiar with the layout of the hospital.
 This would be arranged in advance of the patient’s operation.

 - We can arrange for the patient to meet the doctors and nurses who will treat them.
 They are then familiar with the team before their treatment begins.